-How To Change Your Name After a Divorce in New York
+How To Change Your Last Name After A Divorce In New York

 Many New Yorkers wish to switch back to their maiden name after their divorce.
 To do so, there are certain steps you need to follow to complete the process.
 Fortunately, changing your name post-divorce is not complicated, albeit a little emotionally draining.
-Today, we discuss how to change your name back after a New York divorce.
+Today, we discuss how to change your last name after divorce.

 Can You Change Your Last Name During the Divorce Process?